oliviacbishop/furesearch/manuscript-transcription/README.md

 ## Tagging guidelines

+### Abbreviations and shorthand

 * All abbreviations and shorthand must be resolved using the Transkribus "abbr" tag.
 The fully expanded word should be typed inside the "expansion" field.

+### Proper names

 * Names should be tagged using the "person" tag.
+* There is no need to use the Person tag if it is in relation to a quotation or citation that has already been tagged.
+If the person does not have any reference tied to them in the text, then the Person tag may be used.

+### Citations and Quotations of other authors

-* A Citation is any reference to an outside author or work.
+A **Citation** is any reference to an outside author or work.
 For example, Aristotle lib.
 IV. cap.
 I.
-* Citations will often contain abbreviated versions of authors names and work titles.
+Citations will often contain abbreviated versions of authors names and work titles.
 These should be resolved as much as it is reasonable in the citation tag.
-Further research may reveal the correct way to resolve these citations.
+Further research may reveal the correct way to resolve these citations.  ---- **Perhaps a screenshot here?**

-* Quotations will contain any direct quotes and should be tagged as Quotations.
-* The Quotation tag has space for information about the author of the quote.
-Instead using the Person tag for a reference, just use the Quotation tag.
+**Quotations** will contain any direct quotes and should be tagged as Quotations.
+The Quotation tag has space for information about the author of the quote.
+Instead of using the Person tag for a reference, just use the Quotation tag. ---- **Perhaps a screenshot here?**

-* There is no need to use the Person tag if it is in relation to a quotation or citation that has already been tagged.
-If the person does not have any reference tied to them in the text, then the Person tag may be used.
+### Other

+* **Unclear elements** should be marked with the "unclear" tag.
+A question may be typed in the "question" attribute.
-* Words in a different language than Latin need to be marked with the "language" tag on Transkribus and the language needs to be specified in the "language" attribute.
+* **Words in a different language** than Latin need to be marked with the "language" tag on Transkribus and the language needs to be specified in the "language" attribute.
 This will often be Ancient Greek.
-You may also use the Wikidata identifier Q35497 (click on Wikidata ID and type "Ancient Greek" in the search window).
+You may also use the Wikidata identifier Q35497 (click on Wikidata ID and type "Ancient Greek" in the search window). ---- **Perhaps a screenshot here?**
-* Unclear elements should be marked with the "unclear" tag.
-A question may be typed in the "question" attribute.

 ## Tutorial for researching quotations/words
 First look up the author of the quotation in either library (scaife or philogic)